chris-mignon/BMI-Tracker-/Practices.md

 >- How to clear the data in the shared preferences.
->- Update an app so it can save, retrieve, and reset shared preferences. this is the starter app after the app is closes the preferences are reset to the default state
+>- Update an app so it can save, retrieve, and reset shared preferences. this is the starter app

+after the app is closes the preferences are reset to the default state.

 <img src="/Pictures/Shared preferences 1.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />

 after adding the shared preferences the state of the app is stved after quiting and reopening the app as shown below.
      <img src="/Pictures/Shared preferences 2.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />